Nested Markov Properties for Acyclic Directed Mixed Graphs: Latent variable DAG models

-However, as we will see later, the latent projection $\G(V)$ captures much more than simply the d-separation relations holding in $V$.
-As suggested by Figures \ref{fig:mut}(i) and \ref{fig:verma1}(i), $\G(V)$ also represents constraints such as (\ref{eq:verma}), and further all those found by the algorithm in \citep{tian02on}.
-However, \citet{evans:mdags:16} shows that some inequality constraints on DAGs with latent variables are not captured by ADMGs.
+However, as we will see later, the latent projection ${\mathscr G} (V)$ captures much more than simply the d-separation relations holding in $V$.
+As suggested by Figures~\ref{fig:mut}(i) and \ref{fig:verma1}(i), ${\mathscr G} (V)$ also represents constraints such as (\ref{eq:verma}), and further all those found by the algorithm in \citet{tian02on}, as well as others.